Zhichen6/zhichen6.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-SBU AI Mobility Lab brings together human-centered AI, game theory, and data-driven optimization to develop **next-generation modeling and computational tools** for mobility and logistics systems, with a focus on connectivity, electrification, and automation.
+SBU Mobility Lab brings together game theory and data-driven optimization to develop **next-generation modeling and computational tools** for mobility and logistics systems, with a focus on connectivity, electrification, and automation.
 See [Research](#-research) for details.

 📢 We are recruiting **2-3 fully funded PhD students** beginning Spring/Fall 2026, as well as motivated MS and BS students.
 See [Opening](#-opening) for details.